-Posted by Paul Murray about 9 years ago
+Posted by Paul Murray almost 10 years ago

 Karamea Farm Baches and Rongo Backpackers & Gallery enjoy what is probably one of the most isolated and peaceful settings of any accommodation facilities in New Zealand, with the location underpinning the owners’ philosophy and focus for their business – sustainability.

 “We are working towards complete sustainability with our accommodation business,” says Paul Murray, who runs the business with his Japanese wife, Sanae.

 “The isolation of our property, 100 kilometres from Westport, lends itself to self-sufficiency and developing an efficient environmentally, socially and economically sustainable business.
 And with this as our goal, we are involved in bringing together elements of art, permaculture, travel and education as part of the LivinginPeace Project.”

 Paul and Sanae decided to become part of New Zealand’s thriving tourist industry in 2004, when they purchased Karamea Farm Baches, one of the first tourist accommodation facilities in Karamea.
 The baches offer no-frills, reasonably priced, holiday accommodation in the style of a classic Kiwi bach.
 They are located on a small farm close to the Karamea River, estuary and beach and are about 200 metres from the historic Karamea Village Hotel.

 “The complex has a quaint retro-’70s Kiwiana charm and has the nostalgic appeal of a trip to grandma’s house,” says Paul.
 “It’s not The Ritz and we don’t claim that it is.
 However, a break at the baches has all the benefits of a holiday at the family bach, without the need to spend time fixing the roof, weeding the garden, mowing the lawn, cleaning the birds’ nests out of the chimneys etc.